corda/corda/docs/source/permissioning.rst

 * The TLS certificates must follow the `TLS v1.2 standard <https://tools.ietf.org/html/rfc5246>`_

-* Supported TLS 1.2 compatible schemes for all CA and TLS keys:
+* The root network CA, intermediate network CA and node CA keys, as well as the node TLS keys, must follow one of the following schemes:

     * ECDSA using the NIST P-256 curve (secp256r1)